Create a vegan pregnancy shopping list of foods that are delicious and healthy for you and the baby! You can start with the foods on this list.

 Lauric acid can help keep the immune system functioning properly.
 For pregnant moms prone to fungal outbreaks like candida, coconut oil can aid in preventing this from occurring.

 Coconut oil is also an excellent external product for moms.
-Use it on the belly and breasts to keep stretch marks from occuring.
+Use it on the belly and breasts to keep stretch marks from occurring.

 Berries are among the healthiest foods you can eat.
 They’re delicious, nutritious, and provide a number of impressive health benefits.
 They are loaded with antioxidants, vitamins, and minerals, high in fiber and can help regulate blood sugar.
 There are many ways to enjoy berries.
 They can be eaten alone, or put into smoothies or added to salads.
 When possible, try to eat them organic and in season.